• Skip to primary navigation

 Recipe FAQs

-when salmon is done, it transforms from red and translucent to pink and opaque.
+When salmon is done, it transforms from red and translucent to pink and opaque.

-How do I make salmon skin crispy?
+How can I make the skin crispy?

+Cook the salmon skin-side down for about four minutes over medium-high heat.
 Turn it to the other side only after you can see (when lifting the edge) that the skin is browned.
-It's also important to add enough fat to the frying pan.

-Can I cook salmon without the skin?
+Can I cook the salmon without the skin?

 Can I use frozen salmon?